jvnsep/Project2BubbleDisplay/README.md

 ### c.
 Problem

-With common function for push button debounce, it will create error response when both push buttons are press.
+With common function for push button debounce, this may have an error response when both push buttons are press.
+Another drawback of this code is that it never be exact time in its timer but it only compensate the time difference in every count so there is no accumulation of time difference.

 ### d.
 Future Improvement

 ## Appendices